Megaloblastic Anemias

 Malabsorption:

-• Pernicious anemia of immune origin leading to failure of intrinsic factor production.
+• Pernicious anemia of immune origin leading to autoimmune destruction of parietal cells and failure of intrinsic factor production.

-• Intrinsic factor deficiency secondary to stomach surgery.
+• Intrinsic factor deficiency secondary to stomach surgery (e.g., partial or total gastrectomy, bariatric surgery).

-• Terminal ileal disease (site of B12 absorption).
+• Terminal ileal disease (site of B12 absorption), including Crohn’s disease, ileal resection, or radiation enteritis.

-Toxins and Drugs: e.g. methotrexate, cytosine arabinoside, phenytoin, 6-mercaptopurine, azathioprine, trimethoprim, and alcohol.
-The tyrosine kinase inhibitors sunitinib and imatinib have been shown to induce macrocytosis in patients with a variety of cancers, including renal cell carcinomas (RCCs), gastrointestinal stromal tumors (GISTs), and breast cancer.
+Methotrexate, cytosine arabinoside, phenytoin, 6-mercaptopurine, azathioprine, trimethoprim, and alcohol.
+Tyrosine kinase inhibitors such as sunitinib and imatinib have also been shown to induce macrocytosis in patients with renal cell carcinomas (RCCs), gastrointestinal stromal tumors (GISTs), and breast cancer, likely through effects on erythroid precursor maturation.

 Refractory anemias of the following types may cause macrocytosis: